lanl/NEONiso/README.md

 Please report any issues you have, bugs found, or enhancement suggestions as issues to this repository.

-## Citation information:
-A manuscript describing the carbon isotope calibration techniques used in this package has just been accepted at JGR-Biogeosciences (doi: [10.1029/2020JG005862](https://doi.org/10.1029/2020JG005862)).
-Users of this package should also cite the Zenodo DOI above.

-Please also check to ensure that you are compliant with NEON's data citation policy for any products derived from this package: https://www.neonscience.org/data/about-data/data-policies

 ## Installing the development version:
 1) You will need the rhdf5 package, which is not on CRAN. rhdf5 is available from bioconductor using: